diegodurante/diegodurante/README.md

 ### Hi there, I'm Diego 👋

-As a **SaaS Startup Founder** and **CTO**, I led a successful company in the **MarTech** industry for ten years, creating a proprietary software platform for online contests that helped hundreds of top international brands engage their communities.
-I oversaw the entire **product and software lifecycle**, from ideation to development to delivery, fostering innovation and quality.
-I'm proud to have **built and sold a profitable SaaS business** in a competitive and dynamic market.
+As a **SaaS Startup Founder** and **CTO**, I led a successful company in the **MarTech** industry for ten years, until **the company was acquired** by one of our major competitors.

-I have extensive experience in **software development**, **team management** and **product management**, working with **agile methodologies** and cutting-edge technologies.
-I designed and managed a cloud architecture capable of serving a SaaS used by **millions of users** from different parts of the world, ensuring scalability, reliability and security.
-I built and managed empowered teams, where people were trusted and encouraged to take initiative, share feedback and continuously learn.
-I'm passionate about innovation, continuous improvement, automation and code quality.
+I have extensive experience in **product and software lifecycle management** in particular in **B2B SaaS**, working with **agile methodologies** and cutting-edge technologies.
+I built a cloud architecture capable of serving a SaaS used by **millions of users worldwide**, ensuring scalability, reliability and security.
+I **managed empowered teams**, where people were trusted and encouraged to take initiative, share feedback and continuously learn.
+I'm passionate about innovation, continuous improvement, automation and **lean software development**.

 **Specialties:** Software Engineering, Engineering Management, Product Management, Team Management, Lean Startup, Agile Methodologies, Web Development, SaaS, Digital Marketing, Business Strategy.